 This page introduces the semantic primitives of IEML, or building blocks, from which IEML elements are built: S, B, T, U, A, E. In order to give IEML an optimal computability, Pierre Lévy had to use the smallest possible number of elementary meaning units.
-But this constraint conflicts with the need to get enough meaning units – (between 5.000 and 10.000) in the dictionary for the langage to be enough expressive.
+But this constraint conflicts with the need to get enough meaning units (3,000) in the dictionary for the language to be expressive enough.
 Indeed, it is impossible to generate several thousands of diverse meaning units just by combining the letters of a small semantic alphabet.
 The solution to this problem is the following.

 - We are going to use six semantic elements, represented by capital letters.
 The semantic primitives are:

 S (sign), B (being), T (thing), U (virtual), A (actual), and E (emptiness).

 - Since IEML letters hold meaning, they are not mere sounds but also concepts, or rather elementary morphemes.
 But if each of these letters represents a « master signified », it also represents a pure and simple position in a symmetry structure, a position that can accommodate a great variety of meanings while remaining in the domain of computability.

 For example, S means « sign », B means « being » or interpreter and T means « thing » or referent.
 But S/B/T is not limited to the semiotic triangle: this triad can be used to represent any ternary semantic structure such as: future/present/past or left/centre/right.

 The six semantic primitives are organized by four symmetries: a monad (E), a dyad virtual/actual (U/A), a triad sign/being/thing (S/B/T) and a pentad (U/A/S/B/T).